Town Hall with steps.

-Karen Tolman was going through some old pictures of Nelson this spring and came across this picture of the center of Nelson taken sometime in the late nineteenth century.
+Karen Tolman was going through some old pictures of Nelson in the spring of 2016 and came across this picture of the center of Nelson taken sometime in the late nineteenth century.
 One notices immediately how densely settled our town center was then.
 Karen’s eagle eye noticed that our town hall had front steps in those days and that the building looks taller than today.
 Karen, Bert Wingerson and I have solved some of this puzzle using old photographs, original town records, a very interesting deed and a history of town buildings written by the Reverend Millard Hardy (1850-1939.)

 The history of the Nelson Town Hall that stands on Nelson Common today is one of periodic change and renewal.
 It was built originally in 1846 using pieces of the Second Meetinghouse and new material.
 Once the Congregational Church was finished and ready for use, the Second Meetinghouse on the old common was disassembled.
 The porches were removed as intact units and moved to their current location on Old Stoddard Road and reassembled as the home of George Whitney.
 Jack Bradshaw owns “The Porches” today.
 The forty-five by sixty foot frame was disassembled and substantially reworked to become the present Town Hall.
 This Town Hall was taller than it is today and had front steps.
 It has been changed a number of times to accommodate the needs of the Town.